csesoc/compclub-intermediate/README.md

 Pearls
 ------

-Students will work in teams of 2-4 people to develop a game.
+From weeks 2-5, students will work in teams of 2-4 people to develop a game.
 There will be a few milestones: implementing the game in a terminal, then implementing the game in a simple GUI, and finally (as an extension) writing a simple AI to play the game, hopefully beating its human opponent every time!
 Muahahahahaha.
 Python knowledge is assumed.

 Web Dev
 -------

-Students will work in teams (once again) to create a website -- what you create is up to you.
-We'll provide an introduction to the big names in web dev at the
-moment: Bootstrap and jQuery.
+For weeks 6-10, students will work in teams (once again) to create a website -- what you create is up to you.
+We'll provide an introduction to the big names in web dev at the moment: Bootstrap and jQuery.
 If we're lucky, we'll also teach you what you need to know to write small web apps that have a Python back-end, using [Flask](http://flask.pocoo.org/).
 Python knowledge and basic HTML knowledge are a must.

 Cryptography
 ------------

-We'll have a brief look at the Science in "Computer Science" by examining some simple encryption techniques.
+For weeks 11 and 12, we'll have a brief look at the Science in "Computer Science" by examining some simple encryption techniques.
 We'll use Python to turn some of the theory into practice, and a fairly solid mathematical foundation will probably help, depending on how in-depth we manage to go.